 - Recent Graduate

-Do you know a Georgian graduate who should be recognized for his or her career achievements and successes?
+Do you know a Georgian graduate who should be recognized for their career achievements and successes?
 The Alumni Office welcomes suggestions for nominations at any time.
-Please email firstname.lastname@example.org or call 705.728.1968, ext.
-1128 for more information.
+Please email firstname.lastname@example.org for more information.

 Nomination category: Community Services